 The second group of accumulation accounts complete the sequence of accounts.
 These include the balance sheets and a reconciliation of the changes that have brought about the change in net worth between the beginning and end of the accounting period.

 The opening and closing balance sheets show how total holdings of assets by the UK or its sectors match total liabilities and net worth (the balancing item).
 Various types of assets and liabilities can be shown in detailed presentations of the balance sheets.
 Changes between the opening and closing balance sheets for each group of assets and liabilities result from transactions and other flows recorded in the accumulation accounts, or reclassifications and revaluations.

-Satellite accounts cover areas or activities not included in the central framework due to them either adding additional detail to an already complex system or them conflicting with the conceptual framework.
-The UK environmental accounts are satellite accounts linking environmental and economic data in order to show the interactions between the economy and the environment.
+Satellite accounts cover areas or activities not included in the central framework because they either add additional detail to an already complex system or conflict with the conceptual framework.
+The UK Environmental Accounts are satellite accounts linking environmental and economic data to show the interactions between the economy and the environment.

-See UK Environmental Accounts, 2015 for further information.Nôl i'r tabl cynnwys
+See UK Environmental Accounts: 2017 for further information.Nôl i'r tabl cynnwys

 Economic territory and residence of economic interest

-The economy of the UK is made up of institutional units which have a centre of economic interest in the UK economic territory.
-These units are known as resident units and it is their transactions which are recorded in the UK National Accounts.
+The economy of the UK is made up of institutional units that have a centre of economic interest in the UK economic territory.
+These units are known as resident units and it is their transactions that are recorded in the UK National Accounts.